 Provisional admission will only be granted to students graduated from Associate Degree Nursing (ADN) schools with current Early Decision admissions agreements with TTUHSC School of Nursing and who have submitted the Declaration of Intent to seek Early Decision Admission at the start of the ADN program.
 These designations are noted in the letter of admission, along with the condition for removal of the provision.
-Provisionally admitted students may take two courses, NURS 4342 Evidence Into Practice and NURS 4233 Art of the Human Experience.
 Once the student presents evidence of licensure as a registered nurse per admission guidelines, the student will be granted full admission to the RN-BSN Program.
 If a student is unsuccessful in passing the NCLEX, a leave of absence for one semester will be granted.
 If the student has not been licensed during the leave of absence, the student will be academically withdrawn and encouraged to reapply upon passage of the NCLEX.